James Pendergast: Career

+Standing in front of his Climax Saloon, James Pendergast (wearing a vest, in the center) is pictured next to his younger brother Tom (wearing a bowler hat).

 Early business career

 Pendergast moved to the industrial West Bottoms neighborhood of Kansas City in 1876, living in boarding houses.
 He worked in meatpacking houses, Keystone Iron Works, A. J. Kelly Foundry, and D. M. Jarboe Foundry.
-According to family legend, in the early 1880s, he purchased a saloon called Climax, named after the winning horse that funded the purchase.
+In the early 1880s, he purchased a saloon he named Climax, which, according to family legend, was named after the winning horse that funded the purchase.
 However, this business does not appear in records from the time.
 In 1881, he purchased a two-story saloon, boarding house, and hotel in the West Bottoms called American House.
 The establishment held gambling devices and acted as an informal bank where meatpacking workers could cash their paychecks or take loans.
 Pendergast ran the boarding house for about 31 years, and it provided him with the connections and influence to begin his career in politics.

 Political career

 1884-1894

 In 1884, Pendergast was elected as a delegate to represent the Sixth Ward in the West Bottoms in the Democratic City Convention.
 In 1887, after population growth had expanded the city legislature and the West Bottoms became a part of the First Ward, Pendergast became the Democratic committeeman for the First Ward, responsible for assembling supporters for a voice vote in "mob primaries."
 He was elected alderman of the First Ward from 1892 to 1910.
 Known as "Alderman Jim" and "Big Jim", Pendergast ran on a pro-gambling and pro-working-class platform.
 He facilitated the release of men arrested for drunkenness and disorderly conduct, and donated food and coal.
 A national economic downturn in the 1890s and lack of interest in providing charity to those affected on the part of the city's other business elites gave Pendergast the opportunity to claim sole responsibility for holding the city together during this time, while increasing his political power.